Dumas Malone: Virginia and the DAB

-In the fall of 1923, Malone assumed a position as an associate professor of history at the University of Virginia; his office was located at the top floor of the Alderman Library, where it would remain for some decades.
+In the fall of 1923, Malone assumed a position as an associate professor of history at the University of Virginia; his office was located at the top floor of the Alderman Library (now Shannon Library), where it would remain for some decades.
 The university had been relatively small at the time, and the whole of the history faculty consisted of just Malone and Richard Heath Dabney, the father of Virginius Dabney, upon his arrival.
-Dabney had been encumbered with the entirety of the history curriculum which spanned from ancient to modern; Malone undertook the courses in European and American history, giving up the courses in European history upon the arrival of Stringfellow Barr and thereafter introduced new courses in colonial history and more contemporary American history.
-It was during this period that Malone began an interest in the life of Thomas Jefferson, who is the university's founder; in his first year, he already authored a 14-page summary of Jefferson's life for the university's Extension Series in March 1924.
-Despite doubts by Allen Johnson and calls for caution by other scholars, Malone resolved to write a voluminous biography on Jefferson by the fall of 1926.
+Dabney had been encumbered with the entirety of the history curriculum which spanned from ancient to modern.
+Malone undertook the courses in European and American history, giving up the courses in European history upon the arrival of Stringfellow Barr and thereafter introduced new courses in colonial history and more contemporary American history.

+It was during his time at the University of Virginia that Malone began an interest in the life of Thomas Jefferson, the university's founder.
+In his first year, he had already authored a 14-page summary of Jefferson's life for the university's Extension Series in March 1924.
+Despite doubts by Allen Johnson, his former mentor at Yale, and calls for caution by other scholars, Malone resolved to write a voluminous biography on Jefferson by the fall of 1926.
 The next year, he traveled to France with his newly-wed wife, Elizabeth Gifford (1898–1992), on a Sterling Traveling Fellowship to do more extensive research which formed the basis of an article entitled "Polly Jefferson and Her Father" published in the January 1931 edition of the Virginia Quarterly Review.